AnatolyRybchych/sdecl/README.md

 # sdecl
-tool for searching for declarations in headr files
+tool for searching for declarations in header files

 > [CommandManager](https://github.com/AnatolyRybchych/CommandManager)